VarcoDevs/Varco/deps/readme.txt

 Skia is precompiled (usually via CMake) in both debug and release static libraries.
 In order to compile Skia some "adjustments" have to take place:

-1) In skia/cmake/SkUserConfig.h.in it might be necessary for linux systems to define
+1) In skia/cmake/SkUserConfig.h.in it is necessary for linux systems to define

     #define SK_R32_SHIFT    16
     #define SK_G32_SHIFT    8